 If you’ve ever purchased tile, you know that you cannot just multiply the number of square feet by the cost per square feet and arrive at your total flooring cost.
 There are several other factors to consider.

 Floor tile is not sold by the piece.
 It is sold by the box.
 Each box contains a certain number of tiles that will cover an estimated square footage.
 Therefore, you will always end up buying more tile than you will use.
 This is a good thing!
 Suppose you or your installer break a few pieces while trying to cut the tile.
 Or suppose you cut a piece wrong.
 Also, you may want to position the tile a certain way to avoid small sliver like pieces around the room’s perimeter, which may cause you to need more tile.
 These are all factors that go into calculating the waste.

 How much waste should you calculate?
 If you are doing a straight stacked bond pattern or a running bond pattern, you will need to order 10% more tile.
 If you do any other pattern – diagonal, herringbone, basketweave, etc – you will need at least 15% waste.
-Here is a handy guide that shows you various tile patterns, although they call a running bond pattern a “stretcher” bond.
 I think it’s great to get some new ideas for tile patterns.

 Supplies & Labor

 Don’t forget the other supplies you will need and the cost of labor.
 What are some other supplies?
 If you have existing tile you will need to remove it and you may need to use a self-leveler to create a smoother surface before you lay new tile.
 You will need thinset mortar, which is the mortar that goes between the tile and the substrate floor.
 When the tile is laid, you will need spacers to ensure even spacing between each piece.
 After the tile has set, you will need grout to fill in the spaces between each tile.
 These supplies can add a few hundred dollars to a large tiling project.